momcilovicluka/marvel-snap-deck/README.md

 6. Select `dump.sql` from the `Database` directory in the root of the project, then click `import` at the bottom of the page.

-7. Once the import is complete, open your web browser and navigate to `localhost:8080` to access the application.
+7. Once the import is complete, open your web browser and navigate to `localhost:8080/marvelSnapDeck/` to access the application.

+8. You may need to stop the containers and run 'docker compose up' again

 🎉 Congratulations!
 You have successfully installed and set up the application locally.
 Enjoy!